digitalepidemiologylab/postprandial-glucose-traits-analyses/README.md

 ## Data

-The raw data are being prepared for public release.
+This repository does not contain the raw data, which are being prepared for public release.
 The preprocessing pipeline in `Code/Preprocessing/` documents the steps used to prepare the analysis data files.
 The analyses use three prepared inputs: